-The Zhou claimed that King Yao nominated a man, named Qi(2), to be his "Nong Shi," a high official of agriculture, later King Shun nominated Qi(2) to be his "Hou Ji," a high official of agriculture, and gave him the fiefs of Tai.
+The Zhou claimed that King Yao nominated a man, named Qi(2), to be his "Nong Shi," a high official of agriculture, later King Shun nominated Qi(2) to be his "Hou Ji," a high official of agriculture, and gave him the fief of Tai.
 Qian Mu thought in his article The Geographical Notes of the Early Zhou, published in Yenching Journal of Chinese Studies, No.10 in the 1930s, Tai was located in today's Wenxi and Jishan of Shanxi Province.
-Zhu Shao-hou and Liu Ze-hua believed in their book Ancient Chinese History, Tai is today's Wugong of Shaanxi Province.
+Zhu Shao-hou and Liu Ze-hua believed in their book Ancient Chinese History, Tai was today's Wugong of Shaanxi Province.

-Guoyu: Zhouyu records, "When the Zhou Emperor held the Ji Tian (heaven worship) ceremony, the officials were arranged according to importance - Nong Shi (first), Nong Zheng (second), Hou Ji (third), Si Kong (fourth), Si Tu (fifth), Tai Bao (sixth), Tai Shi (seventh), Tai Shi (eighth), Zong Bo (ninth)."
+Guoyu: Zhouyu records, "When the Zhou Emperor held the Ji Tian (worshipping the heaven) ceremony, the officials were arranged according to importance - Nong Shi (first), Nong Zheng (second), Hou Ji (third), Si Kong (fourth), Si Tu (fifth), Tai Bao (sixth), Tai Shi (seventh), Tai Shi (eighth), Zong Bo (ninth)."
 The Ji Tian ceremony included the ceremony of the emperor plowing personally and the agricultural sacrificial rite.
 Nong Shi, Hou Ji and Si Tu, ranked from high to low, were high officials of agriculture.
 The official position of Hou Ji was for remembering of Hou Ji, Di Jun's son and Shu Jun's uncle recorded in Shanhaijing.
-The Hou Ji and Shu Jun in Shanhaijing were the earliest people that practicing cultivating grains.
-Hou Ji was the progenitor of agricultural civilization among the Di Jun People.
-This agricultural civilization formed part of Di Qiang Culture.
+The Hou Ji and Shu Jun in Shanhaijing were the earliest people that practicing cultivating grains and Hou Ji was regarded as the progenitor of agricultural civilization, whichformed part of Di Qiang Culture, among the Di Jun People.